bk/dokumentaro/docs/content/configuration.md

 ## Color scheme

 The color scheme setting supports "light" (or "default") and "dark".
-User-defined colorschemes are possible by adding SCSS files in `assets/scss` – see [here](../customization/#custom-schemes) for details.
+User-defined color schemes are possible by defining CSS variables scoped to a class of `body` – see [here](../customization/#custom-schemes) for details.

 ```yaml
 site: